 Pragmasis (securityforbikes.com; formerly torc-anchors.com) manufacture in the UK ground anchors, security chains (suitable as bike locks) and shed shackles, useful for a variety of securing applications including securing bicycles and motorbikes.
-They also supply Squire padlocks to go with these products, some of which are made in the UK (you will have to ask which or better still ask Squire - only Squire high-end high security padlocks are made in the UK nowadays).
-The raw chain from Europe but the specialised treatment – cutting, hardening, de-embrittlement and electro-plating are all done by companies in the West Midlands and the final cutting-to-length and sleeving at the unit in Tamworth.
-Each chain comes with a woven polyester sleeve - http://securityforbikes.com
+They also supply Squire padlocks to go with these products, some of which are made in the UK (you will have to ask which or better still ask Squire – only Squire high-end high security padlocks are made in the UK nowadays).
+The raw chain is from Europe but the specialised treatment – cutting, hardening, de-embrittlement and electro-plating are all done by companies in the West Midlands and the final cutting-to-length and sleeving at the unit in Tamworth.
+Each chain comes with a woven polyester sleeve – http://securityforbikes.com

 Cyclehoop specialises in producing innovative indoor and outdoor cycle parking infrastructure, for local authorities, business and the home.
 Cyclehoop design, manufacture and install their own products, which are made in the UK (they also sell a few foreign made products) – http://www.cyclehoop.com